d13co/docs.voi.green/src/immutability.md

 After the `updatable_by` field is cleared, the contract's code will be permanently immutable.
 Changes to certain configuration values of the contract will still be possible by the `fee_admin` address and in a controlled manner.

 Configuration changes to the contract will be time-delayed.
 The fee admin will be able to change the fee rate value, but there will be a time delay of at least 1 week (subject to change) before this change will take effect.
-Certain values may also have restrictions on the change delta, e.g. the fee rate may only be changed +/- 5% of its current value.
+Certain values may also have restrictions on the change delta, e.g. the fee rate may only be changed +/- 5% at a time.
 As such, the fee admin would not be able to immediately change the fee rate to 100%, which would compromise dVOI holders' rewards.

 ## Fee Rate